Bereketmuniye/Bereketmuniye/README.md

 ## 👨‍💻 About Me

-Hi there! 🚀 I'm **Bereket Muniye**, a passionate software developer dedicated to crafting robust, scalable, and innovative digital solutions.
+Hi there! 🚀 I'm **Bereket Muniye**, a passionate **full-stack developer** dedicated to crafting robust, scalable, and innovative digital solutions.
 Here's a glimpse of my journey:

 - 🔭 I specialize in **full-stack web and mobile development**.
 - 🌱 Currently diving deeper into **microservices architecture** and **cloud-native applications**.